hybridseek/MO-IT101-Group14/README.md

 3. Ensure dependencies are installed.
 4. Run the payroll system

+---

-📬 Contact & Support
+## 📬 Contact & Support
 📧 Need help?
-Contact MO-IT101-Group14 or raise an issue.
+Contact MO-IT101-Group14 for any queries.